MDAnalysis/mdanalysis/package/doc/sphinx/source/documentation_pages/selections.rst

     :class:`MDAnalysis.Universe` are consecutively numbered, and the index runs from 1 up to the total number of atoms.

+index *index-range*
+    selects all atoms within a range of (0-based) inclusive indices, e.g. ``index 0`` selects the first atom in the universe; ``index 5:10`` selects atoms 6 through 11 inclusive.
+All atoms in the :class:`MDAnalysis.Universe` are consecutively numbered, and the index runs from 0 up to the total number of atoms - 1.

 .. _pre-selections-label:

 Preexisting selections and modifiers